Rugged Drives: 4WD Tours & Experiences • Drive Australia's Outback

 4WD On Fraser Island, Queensland

-The world’s largest sand island, Fraser Island, is a natural playground for adrenaline junkies as well as those who appreciate the serene beauty of lakes, rainforests, beaches and rolling ocean waves.
+The world’s largest sand island, K’gari (formerly Fraser Island), is a natural playground for adrenaline junkies as well as those who appreciate the serene beauty of lakes, rainforests, beaches and rolling ocean waves.
 This is a stunning place to take time out but it also has a reputation for serious fun.
 The best way to travel is by 4WD and there are some truly incredible tracks and routes to follow.
 From tree-lined canopies to sun-drenched skies, there’s something for every explorer and a wealth of places to discover.

-Fraser Island tours are designed to showcase the best of this beautiful island and they give you access to parts that are out of reach to those travelling independently.
+K’gari tours are designed to showcase the best of this beautiful island and they give you access to parts that are out of reach to those travelling independently.
 There’s also an opportunity to learn more about the island, to meet other tourists and to enjoy some hair-raising 4WD action.
 Highlights here include the Wanggoolba Creek boardwalk, Lake McKenzie, Eli Creek and Seventy-Five Mile Beach.
-Fraser Island is easily accessible from Brisbane, Noosa and Hervey Bay, and there are plenty of hotels on the island, including our ‘Special Place’ Kingsfisher Bay, for those keen to stay and explore for a little bit longer.
+K’gari is easily accessible from Brisbane, Noosa and Hervey Bay, and there are plenty of hotels on the island, including our ‘Special Place’ Kingsfisher Bay, for those keen to stay and explore for a little bit longer.

 The Pinnacles, Western Australia